Feb 10, 2024

 I had made the very big error of forgetting the culture in Australia compared to other places in the world.
 In the forum I read, the members encouraging to go after tips are American where tipping is a normal part of their lives.
 We are lucky in Australia to be paid great wages compared to other parts of the world.

 A few months ago I was at a cafe and was presented with the eftpos machine to pay.
 There was very clearly an option to tip for service.
 How rude, I thought!
 They are being paid for their job already.
-That honestly feels money-grabbig.
+That honestly feels money-grabbing.
 And suddenly I knew exactly how my client felt all those years ago.
-I was hired for set rate, and my little sign would have been percieved as very ungrateful.
+I was hired for set rate, and my little sign would have been perceived as very ungrateful.
 I also didn't ask her in advance, which probably would have saved a lot of problems.